Kersoan/study-of-basic-gates/README.md

 Program to verify the truth table in quartus for the basic logic gates using Verilog programming.
 ```
-Developed by: SWATHIKA G
+Developed by: Kersoan P
-RegisterNumber: 212221230113
+RegisterNumber: 212221230050

 module ash(a,b,y1,y2,y3,y4,y5,y6,y7);
 input a,b;